AbhijeetRanjan-11/Abhijeet-Ranjan/README.md

 Optimized API interactions and strengthened application performance to deliver accurate, scalable forecasts with an enhanced, user-friendly interface.

+5.LinkedIn Carousel Generator
+Analyzed the needs of content creators on LinkedIn by identifying the demand for streamlined, consistent, and visually engaging carousel posts to boost audience interaction.

+Researched design standards, branding principles, and automation libraries (like PIL) to craft a modular solution capable of dynamically rendering branded slide decks from structured input.

+Implemented a fully automated Python-based tool that transforms user content into high-quality, on-brand LinkedIn carousels—enhancing productivity, visual consistency, and personal branding impact.

 📫 Get in Touch